RathodAnilT/weatherForecastApp/README.md

 5. **Multi-language Support**:
    - Add support for multiple languages for international users.

+6. **Performance Optimization**:
+   - Optimize the website for faster load times and better performance.
 4. **User Accounts**:
    - Allow users to create accounts and save favorite locations.